cavaunpeu/willwolf.io-source/content/articles/practical-guide-open-source-ml-masters.md

 *Assuming you put in the work,* I see two possible outcomes for this experience:

 1. **You realize you don't like machine learning all that much.** If you're disenchanted with this field after dedicating a meager 6-12 months to its mastery, then it's probably not for you. **Realizing this would be a win, not a loss.**
 2. **You become a pseudo-expert in machine learning**.
 Perhaps with another spoken language under your belt, or having lived abroad for the first time.
-You're energized, refreshed, and ready to return to a new job (or join the field itself).
-You have stories and a portfolio of work that raises other's eyes. **In my view, this is at once your worst-case, and best-case, scenario.**
+You're energized, refreshed, and ready to return to a job (or join the field itself).
+You have stories and a portfolio of work that raise other's eyes. **In my view, this is at once your worst-case, and best-case, scenario.**

 Simply put, dedicating an extended period of time to one of the hottest professional fields of the present can only bring opportunity.